Berlin as we know it today,

 Furthermore, all exhibition areas can be reached by lift.
 In addition, there is a barrier-free sanitary area in the entrance area at the Niederlagstraße entrance.

 Should further assistance be required on site, the exhibition staff and the security service can be contacted.

-Due to pandemic regulations we have to close the exhibition from 2nd to 30th of November.
-We hope to reopen in December and are looking froward to see you then.
+Due to pandemic regulations we have to close the exhibition from 2nd of November to 20th of December.
+We hope to reopen in December and are looking forward to your visit.